 CME Credit Application FAQ

-Review the following responses to Frequently Asked Questions regarding AAFP CME Credit System and our application process.
+Review the following responses to Frequently Asked Questions regarding AAFP CME Credit System and the application process.

 Yes.
-The AAFP conducts two types of audits:
+The AAFP conducts three types of audits:

 Random educational - the AAFP will contact the CME Provider by email in the event the AAFP-certified activity is selected for an AAFP audit.